Abbotsleigh: Structure

 Abbotsleigh has a total enrolment of approximately 1,400 girls across Years K–12.
 In 2016, the Senior School campus had an enrolment of approximately 900 girls in Years 7–12.
 The main high school is divided into the Middle School (Year Seven and Eight), Senior College Archdale (Year Nine and Ten), and Senior College (Year Eleven and Twelve).

 Each house group within a year has a tutor, and every year is managed by a year coordinator, and overseen by the Dean of Middle School or Deans of Senior College.

 There is also a nearby Junior School, also located in Wahroonga, which houses the Early Learning Centre, Transition and Kindergarten to Year Six.
 Each year, approximately two-thirds of the incoming Year Seven class at Senior School are from the Junior School, while the rest are drawn from schools in Sydney, from interstate and overseas, having passed selective entry examinations and/or interviews to gain an enrolment place.

 The school council is responsible for the school's governance.
-Glenn N Davies, Archbishop of Sydney, serves as its chair.
+Kanishka Raffel, Archbishop of Sydney, serves as its chair.